riebl/artery/README.md

 See the Vanetza [Readme](extern/vanetza/README.md) for details.

 ### INET
 As the next step, you need to build INET.
-For this purpose, yet another dedicated target, called inet, has to be built.
-Make sure you are in the root directory of Artery and simly call `make inet`.
+Make sure you are in the root directory of Artery and simply call `make inet` there.
-Similarly to vanetza, make sure that all required dependencies of inet are installed, which can be found in the INET [Install manual](extern/inet/INSTALL).
+INET's build dependencies are listed in the INET [Install manual](extern/inet/INSTALL).

 ### Artery
 Are you still with us?
 Congratulations, you are almost done!